-Budgeting and managing your finances (during your gap year and beyond)
+Budgeting and managing your finances (how I saved during my gap year and beyond)

 Taking a gap year is your first break from full-time education!
 It's a time to gain some independence, figure out what you want to do with your life and formulate a plan of how to get there, whilst exploring what the world has to offer you.